Generic Name: nivolumab (nye VOL ue mab)

 Nivolumab is a cancer medicine that works with your immune system to interfere with the growth and spread of cancer cells in the body.

-Nivolumab is given alone or in combination with other cancer medicines.
-Nivolumab is sometimes given after other medicines have been tried without success.
+Nivolumab is used to treat certain types of cancer, including melanoma (skin cancer), non-small cell lung cancer, kidney cancer, squamous cell cancer of the head and neck, and Hodgkin Lymphoma.
+Nivolumab can be given alone or in combination with other cancer medicines.
+Nivolumab is often used after other medicines have been tried without success.

 Nivolumab was approved by the US Food and Drug Administration (FDA) on an "accelerated" basis for some types of cancer.
 In clinical studies, nivolumab produced complete or partial responses, or longer survival time without progression of the cancer.
 However, further studies are needed.